Pulsar Polarization Array Limits on Ultralight Axion-like Dark Matter: PPA results and discussions

 We demonstrate in Fig.~\ref{fig:Salimit} the 95\% upper limits on the ALDM characteristic signal strength $S_a$ as a function of $m_a$, for six representative PPPA MSPs individually.
 For the mass range of $m_a\gtrsim 1/T_{\rm obs}$, the $S_a$ limits are relatively flat.
-A best limit as strong as $0.1\,$deg or even stronger can be achieved for many of these pulsars including J0437-4715, J1744-1134, J1022+1001, etc. As the ALDM mass decreases to below $1/T_{\rm obs}$, the limits deteriorate approximately with $m_a^{-3}$, consistent with the expectation from integrating $\Delta\PA^{\rm det}$ as a second-order polynomial expansion~\cite{Hazboun:2019vhv}.
+A best limit as strong as $0.1\,$deg or even stronger can be achieved for many of these pulsars including J0437-4715, J1744-1134, J1022+1001, etc. As the ALDM mass decreases to below $1/T_{\rm obs}$, the limits deteriorate approximately with $m_a^{-3}$, consistent with the expectation from integrating $\Delta\PA^{\rm pol}$ as a second-order polynomial expansion~\cite{Hazboun:2019vhv}.
 The ionospheric subtraction effectively removes sharp peaks around $\sim 1 \,$yr or/and low-frequency excess for J0437-4715, J1600-3053 and J1744-1134.
 The incorporation of additional white noise component enhances the limits for six pulsars uniformly, and of red noise component improves intermediate- and low-frequency limits for J0437-4715 and J1909-3744 notably.
 These analyses show that, due to the variance of noise nature over pulsars, the advanced noise model in Eq.~(\ref{eq:PAmodel}) is essential for getting robust limits on the ALDM signal strength (see SM at Sec.~B for details).

-The final PPPA limits on the ALDM Chern-Simons coupling $g_{a\gamma\gamma}$ are presented in Fig.~\ref{fig:results} as a function of its mass $m_a$, for both full-correlation and auto-correlation-only signal models.
+The final PPPA limits on the ALDM Chern-Simons coupling $g_{a\gamma\gamma}$ are presented in Fig.~\ref{fig:results} as a function of its mass $m_a$, for both full-correlation and autocorrelation-only signal models.
 These limits exhibit a linear dependence on $m_a$ for $m_a\gtrsim 1/T_{\rm obs}$, while scale as $m_a^{-2}$ for $m_a\lesssim 1/T_{\rm obs}$.
 This feature should be expected from the scaling behavior of the $S_a$ limits depicted in Fig.~\ref{fig:Salimit}.
-Moreover, one can see that the ionospheric subtraction softens the peak at the time scale of 1\,year in these limits.
-These limits, however, start to oscillate strongly as the time scale decreases to one day or shorter, resulting in some sharp peaks for $m_a \gtrsim 10^{-19.4}\,$eV.
+Moreover, one can see that the ionospheric subtraction softens the peak at the timescale of 1\,year in these limits.
+These limits, however, start to oscillate strongly as the timescale decreases to one day or shorter, resulting in some sharp peaks for $m_a \gtrsim 10^{-19.4}\,$eV.

 To recognize the nature of these derived limits, we also present two Bayes factors in this figure.
 The overall uniformity of $\ln {\rm BF}_{\rm Auto}^{\rm Full} \sim 0$ for the considered mass range implies that no significant ALDM signals have been detected in the PPPA data.
 Particularly, despite the peaks of $\ln {\rm BF}_{\rm Null}^{\rm Full}$ at the timescales of one day or shorter, the approximate flatness in the $\ln {\rm BF}_{\rm Auto}^{\rm Full}$ curve indicates a deficiency in the data of the ALDM-induced cross correlation.
 These sharp peaks in the limits are thus more likely to be caused by imperfect noise modeling.
 This discussion can be applied to the peak observed for the limits at $m_a \sim 10^{-22}\,$eV also.
 It highlights the crucial role played by the cross correlation in recognizing the nature of the data.